Sauteed Cabbage and Leeks with Pancetta (Irish-Inspired)

 Leeks: A Natural Pairing with Sauteed Cabbage

-Leeks are another staple in the Irish diet.
-Again, suited for the climate and soil of Ireland (lots of rocky stuff where many vegetables won’t grow).
-From the onion family, leeks grow in tall, layered stalks.
-They are much milder than the regular onion.
 Use them in dishes for people sensitive to strong onion flavor.
 Or just where you want a bit of onion, but not so much.
 You can slice them into rings for cooking into any dish or slice them in half and toss them on the grill for some slightly charred goodness.

 One thing about leeks is cleaning them.
 Because the plant pushes up from the soil and the layers develop over time, they capture grit and grim between the layers.
 So, make sure you wash your leeks WELL before using.
+I use a salad spinner to make this process quick and thorough.

 The Bacon for Your Sauteed Cabbage